 “This Quincy, grown on clay-siliceous soils, impresses with its aromatic finesse.
 The subtle hints of boxwood dissipate upon aeration, giving way to pronounced floral aromas, nuanced with minerality and yellow fruit (peach).
-On the palate, the richness and sweetness evoke a confectionery-like sensation, but a well-defined freshness balances the whole.
+On the palate, its richness and smoothness evoke the sensation of confectionery, but a well-defined freshness balances the whole.
 Complex, harmonious, and indulgent.”(Le Guide Hachette des Vins 2020)

 Buy your Tremblay wines at the best prices in a private sale!